National Semiconductor SC/MP: Addressing and pointer registers

 Like most 8-bit microprocessors of the era, the SC/MP is based around a 16-bit address bus and an 8-bit data bus.
-To lower pin count, the external address bus contains only 12 pins, sharing 4 pins from the data bus to create a complete 16-bit address.
-The processor's control code only directly modifies the lower 12-bits of the program counter, and there are separate instructions to set the upper four bits by copying an 8-bit value into the high byte.
-This provides a memory map of sixteen four-kilobyte pages, and program code could not refer to code or immediate or PC-relative data outside its own page.
-Thus the memory is arranged as 16 pages of 4 KB each.
-This leads to a curiosity of the design; when the program counter reaches the end of a page, it does not move to the next page, it returns to the start of the current page.
+To reduce pin count, the external address bus contains only 12 pins, multiplexing 4 pins on the data bus to create a complete 16-bit address.
+The processor only directly modifies the lower 12-bits of the program counter.
+There are separate instructions to set the upper four bits by copying an 8-bit value into the high byte.
+This provides a memory map of sixteen four-kilobyte pages.
+PC-relative or indexed addressing cannot refer to code or data outside the current 4 KB page.
+This leads to a curiosity of the design: when the program counter reaches the end of a page, it does not move to the next page, it returns to the start of the current page.

-This was further limited by the two-byte instruction format, which used one byte for the opcode and a second one to indicate an offset between -128 and +127, which was added to a value in the processor registers to produce a complete 16-bit address.
-For instance, an address might refer to a location in memory by saying it is +10 locations from the value in the program counter, or +10 from the value in one of the 16-bit index registers.
-To access a location outside that range, the address had to be stored in one of the index registers, and then the offset set to zero.
-Because the registers are 16-bit, and the accumulator that loads values is 8-bit, setting a complete address required several instructions.
+Addressing is further limited by the two-byte instruction format used by most memory-reference instructions, which places the opcode in one byte and a displacement in the second.
+National Semiconductor described the displacement field as an 8-bit two's-complement value with an encoded range of −128 to +127 from the selected pointer-register value.
+In memory-reference instruction forms, however, the byte value 80 hexadecimal is a special marker rather than an available literal displacement of −128.
+It causes the processor to use the contents of the E register as the displacement source when forming the effective address.
+For instance, an address might refer to a location in memory by saying it is +10 locations from the value in the program counter, or -10 from the value in one of the 16-bit pointer registers.
+To access a location outside the PC-relative or indexed displacement range, or outside the current 4 KB page, a suitable address has to be explicitly loaded into one of the pointer registers.
+Because the registers are 16-bit, and the accumulator that loads values is 8-bit, setting a complete address requires several instructions.